Sun Communities (NYSE:SUI) Releases Q3 2022 Earnings Guidance

-Sun Communities (NYSE:SUI – Get Rating) updated its third quarter 2022 earnings guidance on Monday.
-The company provided EPS guidance of $2.52-$2.57 for the period.
+Sun Communities (NYSE:SUI – Get Rating) issued an update on its third quarter 2022 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of $2.52-$2.57 for the period.
 The company issued revenue guidance of -.
 Sun Communities also updated its FY 2022 guidance to $7.17-$7.27 EPS.

 Institutional Investors Weigh In On Sun Communities

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Invesco Ltd. boosted its holdings in Sun Communities by 72.4% during the first quarter.
-Invesco Ltd. now owns 1,916,668 shares of the real estate investment trust’s stock worth $335,973,000 after purchasing an additional 805,125 shares during the last quarter.
-State Street Corp boosted its holdings in Sun Communities by 11.7% during the first quarter.
-State Street Corp now owns 5,647,271 shares of the real estate investment trust’s stock worth $994,744,000 after purchasing an additional 591,348 shares during the last quarter.
-Caisse DE Depot ET Placement DU Quebec purchased a new position in Sun Communities during the first quarter worth about $30,027,000.
-Centersquare Investment Management LLC boosted its holdings in Sun Communities by 7.7% during the first quarter.
-Centersquare Investment Management LLC now owns 1,804,196 shares of the real estate investment trust’s stock worth $316,257,000 after purchasing an additional 129,321 shares during the last quarter.
-Finally, Eaton Vance Management boosted its holdings in Sun Communities by 95.2% during the first quarter.
-Eaton Vance Management now owns 156,450 shares of the real estate investment trust’s stock worth $27,424,000 after purchasing an additional 76,299 shares during the last quarter.
+A number of institutional investors and hedge funds have recently modified their holdings of SUI.
+MetLife Investment Management LLC bought a new stake in shares of Sun Communities in the 1st quarter valued at about $401,000.
+Yousif Capital Management LLC raised its holdings in shares of Sun Communities by 12.2% in the 1st quarter.
+Yousif Capital Management LLC now owns 6,798 shares of the real estate investment trust’s stock valued at $1,192,000 after purchasing an additional 739 shares during the period.
+Raymond James Trust N.A. raised its holdings in shares of Sun Communities by 21.1% in the 1st quarter.
+Raymond James Trust N.A. now owns 1,190 shares of the real estate investment trust’s stock valued at $208,000 after purchasing an additional 207 shares during the period.
+Prudential PLC bought a new stake in shares of Sun Communities in the 1st quarter valued at about $385,000.
+Finally, Cetera Investment Advisers raised its holdings in shares of Sun Communities by 1.9% in the 1st quarter.
+Cetera Investment Advisers now owns 3,453 shares of the real estate investment trust’s stock valued at $605,000 after purchasing an additional 64 shares during the period.

 Sun Communities, Inc is a REIT that, as of March 31, 2022, owned, operated, or had an interest in a portfolio of 603 developed MH, RV and marina properties comprising nearly 159,300 developed sites and over 45,700 wet slips and dry storage spaces in 39 states, Canada, Puerto Rico and the UK.